weaviate/weaviate-io/developers/weaviate/client-libraries/python/async.md

   language="py"
 />

+When you instantiate a connection directly, you have to call the (now async) `.connect()` method to connect to the server.

+<FilteredTextBlock
+  text={PythonCode}
+  startMarker="# AsyncDirectInstantiationAndConnect"
+  endMarker="# END AsyncDirectInstantiationAndConnect"
+  language="py"
+/>

 ## Sync and async methods

-The async client object is designed to be used in an `async` function or in an [`asyncio` event loop](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio-event-loop).
+The async client object is designed to be used in an `async` function running in an [`asyncio` event loop](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio-event-loop).

 Accordingly, a majority of the client methods are `async` functions that return [`Coroutines` objects](https://docs.python.org/3/library/asyncio-task.html#coroutine).
 However, some methods are synchronous and can be used in a synchronous context.

-As a rule of thumb, a method that involves a request to Weaviate is likely to be an async function, while a method that executes in a local context is likely to be synchronous.
+As a rule of thumb, a method that involves a request to Weaviate will be an async function, while a method that executes in a local context will be synchronous.

 ### How to identify async methods